 Speaker Ruth Towse, Professor of Economics of Creative Industries and Co-Director of the Centre for Intellectual Property Policy & Management, Bournemouth University; Erskine Fellow 2013.

 For a long time in its 50-year history, cultural economics was concerned almost exclusively with the subsidised arts and heritage and issues around their finance, demand and participation.
 Another topic that relates to their costs was the study of the labour markets and employment of creators.
 Later on, the notion of creative industries and the creative economy has come to the fore, with the emphasis shifting towards a much broader spectrum of cultural activities and the role of copyright law in these industries.
-Recently, digitisation has altered a number of these industries, and cultural economics is coming to terms with that.
+Recently, digitization has altered a number of these industries, and cultural economics is coming to terms with that.

 Science and Innovation Policy for New Zealand Wellington, 4 September 2013